AHV PROGRAM – UDDER HEALTH

-Figure 2 (see below) shows the trend of lactose levels and energy corrected milk (lb) per year for a dairy farm (Biddinghuizen, the Netherlands) with an average of 91 dairy cows, between 2014 and 2019* (Machado-Sleutjes, 2020).
-This farm has been working with AHV Udder Health Solutions since 2014.
+Figure 2 (see below) shows the trend of lactose levels and energy corrected milk (kg) per year for a dairy farm (Biddinghuizen, the Netherlands) with an average of 91 dairy cows, between 2014 and 2019* (Machado-Sleutjes, 2020).
+This farm has been working with AHV Solutions since 2014.

 “I have been working with AHV’s solutions since November 2019 and I am achieving good results with them, especially in terms of udder health.
 I haven’t really needed anything else since I started using the AHV solutions.“

 Thijs van Gastel, dairy farmer (Nispen, The Netherlands)

 Figure 2 – Average lactose levels and energy corrected milk (kg) per cow per year, based on bulk milk (Machado-Sleutjes, 2020)

 ORANGE: Energy corrected milk (kg) per cow per year

 ORANGE DOTTED: Average energy corrected milk (kg) per cow per year

 BLUE: Lactose content (%)